 Amsterdam Light Festival celebrates its 8th year under the theme Disrupt!
 Disruption describes things that cause a sudden interruption to an event, activity or process.

-Founded in 2012, this festival has been a very disruptive force in Amsterdamer history and has since its creation cemented a very young tradition of illuminating the streets of the capital with innovative light art from gifted artists across the world.
+Founded in 2012, this festival has been a very disruptive force in Amsterdam history and has, since its creation, cemented a very young tradition of illuminating the streets of the capital with innovative light art gifted by artists from across the world.

 If you want to know more about the Amsterdam Light Festival, read my article on the topic, which includes the various tours you can take and the history behind the very recent festival!